 Animal League America also supports Trap, Neuter, Vaccinate, Release (TNVR) programs for managed colonies as a way to control and maintain healthy feral feline populations.

 Animal League America does not condone declawing or debarking and does not perform these procedures in our Alex Lewyt Veterinary Medical Center.
 Instead, we encourage veterinary practitioners to provide guidance and education to clients seeking these procedures for their pets.
 Many effective alternatives exist today that make these painful, risky, and emotionally damaging surgeries completely unnecessary.

 Regarding legislation, North Shore Animal League America does not maintain a legislative program.
 In keeping with our no-kill mission, we use all available resources to support rescue, adoption, humane education, medical care, and similar efforts.
 On rare occasions, when requested by a sponsor, we will present a piece of state or federal legislation to our board for review and an opinion.
 For example, in the spring of 2017 we wrote a letter lending our unqualified support for a bill under consideration in the New York State Legislature that would have banned the declawing of cats.
 Unfortunately, that bill did not become law.
-Should it be reintroduced, we will again voice our support.

 During our seven decades of leadership in animal welfare, we’ve found that the language of bills changes frequently.
 Without a legislative program to monitor these fluctuations, our support one day could become opposition the next, depending on amendments and other legislative actions.
 It is thus impossible for an organization without a legislative arm to take meaningful positions on specific bills.